-Term Meaning

-Affected Person A person who is apparently directly affected by an administrative action

-of a local government

-CEO Chief Executive Officer

-Complainant Affected person or organisation making a complaint

-Complaint An expression of dissatisfaction by a person regarding:

-a) a decision or other action of IRC

-b) a product or service offered or provided

-c) an alleged minor breach

-Complaints The statutory complaints process described in section 268 of the Act

-Management (the complaints process)

-Process

-IRC Isaac Regional Council

-Director IRC Director who is generally responsible for various functions of the

-IRC and who reports directly to the CEO

-Minor Breach A minor breach by a Councillor of the Councillors Code of Conduct

-Request for A request for IRC to take action to satisfy the needs of a customer or

-Service ratepayer.
-This may be of a physical nature, such as a request to fill a

-pothole or to collect a stray dog, or a request for information

-Senior CEO, Directors and all Managers

-Executive Staff

-The Act Local Government Act 2009
+Term Meaning CEO Chief Executive Officer Complainant Affected person or organisation making a complaint Complaint An expression of dissatisfaction by a person regarding: Complaints The statutory complaints process described in section 268 of the Act IRC Isaac Regional Council Director IRC Director who is generally responsible for various functions of the Minor Breach A minor breach by a Councillor of the Councillors Code of Conduct Request for Service A request for IRC to take action to satisfy the needs of a customer or ratepayer.
+This may be of a physical nature, such as a request to fill a pothole or to collect a stray dog, or a request for information politione of to contect a stray dog, of a request for information Senior Executive CEO, Directors and all Managers The Act Local Government Act 2009

-4. Policy Provisions
+4. Provisions